 Is it Legal to Ride in the Bed of a Pickup Truck in Missouri?

-Missouri law prohibits people under the age of 18 from riding in the back of a truck, but it does not restrict adult passengers.
+Missouri seat belt law for pickups prohibits people under the age of 18 from riding in the back of a truck, but it does not restrict adult passengers.
 The law also outlines several exceptions that apply to teenagers and young children.
 Minors are legally free to ride in a truck's bed under the following conditions:

 - when the vehicle is not being operated on a highway which is part of the state or federal highway system or within the corporate limits of any city;